The quartic integrability and long time existence of steep water waves in 2D: The main results on the structure of the water wave equation

 We next present a new energy identity.
 The basic energy form, such as $\int |\partial_t\theta|^2+\frak a \nabla_n \theta\, \bar\theta\,d\a$, is commonly used in the proof of the local well-posedness of the water wave equations.
 In \cite{wu3} we found that the energy form

-with the coefficient $\frak a$ moved to the first term and the Dirichlet-Neumann operator $\nabla_n$ replaced by $i\partial_\a$ was advantageous in the study of the quadratic and cubic cancellations in the energy functionals and proving long time existence, see Lemma 4.1 of \cite{wu3}.
-In the following Proposition we introduce yet another basic energy form.
+with the coefficient $\frak a$ moved to the first term and the Dirichlet-Neumann operator $\nabla_n$ replaced by $i\partial_\a$ was advantageous in the study of the quadratic and cubic cancellations in the energy functionals and proving long time existence, see Lemma 4.1 of \cite{wu3}; however it is not adequate for the purpose of this paper.
+In the following Proposition we introduce a new, symmetric, basic energy form.
 We will see that this new energy form makes it easier for us to find the quartic correcting functionals to cancel out the quartic terms in the time derivatives of the basic energies.

 \begin{proposition} Let $\Theta_1$, $\Theta_2$ be holomorphic, i.e. $\P_A\Th_1=\P_A\Th_2=0$, smooth and decay fast at infinity.
 Define

 Then

 where $G_{k}:=D_t\mathbb P_H D_t \Theta_{k}+i\,\frac1{|Z_{,\aa}|^2}\partial_\aa \Theta_{k}$, for $k=1,2$. \end{proposition} \begin{proof} We use \eqref{dte} to compute $E'(t)$.
 We have, after applying \eqref{eq:c7} and cancelling out equal terms,\footnote{Observe that \eqref{14} holds without the assumption that $\Th_1$, $\Th_2$ are holomorphic.}